shinmm/gohantimes-instapost/README.md

 # Preface

 Lately I've been posting my cooking on Instagram quite frequently, and I usually use the same format for all of my post captions.
 Of course, repetitive tasks call for solutions solved by programming.
+I want to try to reduce the time it takes me to write these captions.
+See ["Caption Format"](#caption-format) to see how what my captions look like.
 Perfect way to practice development is working on a project that benefits yourself.
 Thanks for reading.

 To start, here is the link to my Instagram, which is the main focus here.